MazzottaG/PyQASP/README.md

 ```
 pyqasp myprogram.qasp
 ```
+#### Notice:
-#### Notice that rareqs and depqbf solvers require python interpreter to be installed on your machine
+rareqs and depqbf solvers require python interpreter to be installed on your machine

 Use -h option to get available options
 ```